Elivaldogene Autotemcel (Skysona)

 Limitations of Use:

-Elivaldogene autotemcel, also known as eli-cel, is available as Skysona (bluebird bio, Inc.).
+Elivaldogene autotemcel, also known as eli-cel, is branded as Skysona (bluebird bio, Inc.).
 Skysona is an autologous hematopoietic stem cell (HSC)-based gene therapy prepared from the patient’s own HSCs, which are collected via apheresis procedure(s).
 The autologous cells are enriched for CD34+ cells, then transduced ex-vivo with Lenti-D lentiviral vector (LVV), and cultured with growth factors overnight.
 Lenti-D LVV is a replication-incompetent, self-inactivating LVV that adds functional copies of the ABCD1 gene into the patient's HSCs.
 The addition of the functional ABCD1 gene allows patients to produce the adrenoleukodystrophy (ALD) protein (ALDP), which can then participate in the local degradation of very long-chain fatty acids (VLCFAs).
-This degradation of VLCFAs is believed to slow or possibly prevent further inflammation and demyelination (bluebird bio, 2022a, 2022b).
+This degradation of VLCFAs is believed to slow or possibly prevent further inflammation and demyelination.

-Skysona carries a black box warning for hematologic malignancy.
-Hematologic malignancy, including life-threatening cases of myelodysplastic syndrome, has occurred in patients treated with Skysona.
+Skysona carries a boxed warning for hematologic malignancy.
+In clinical studies, patients have been diagnosed with hematologic malignancy, including life-threatening cases of myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML) between 14 months and 7.5 years after Skysona administration.
 The cancers appear to be the result of the Skysona lentiviral vector, Lenti-D, integration in proto-oncogenes.
-Patients are to be monitored closely for evidence of malignancy through complete blood counts (CBCs) at least every 6 months and through assessments for evidence for clonal expansion or predominance at least twice in the first year and annually thereafter.
-Bone marrow evaluations are to be considered as clinically indicated.
+Lifelong monitoring for hematologic malignancy is recommended.
+Therefore, following treatment with Skysona, patients are closely monitored for evidence of malignancy via complete blood counts (CBC) at least every 3 months.
+Patients are monitored through assessments for evidence for clonal expansion or predominance at least twice in the first year and annually thereafter.
+Bone marrow evaluations are considered as clinically indicated.
+As of April 2024, hematologic malignancies have been diagnosed in 6/67 (9%) clinical study patients.
+At diagnosis, all patients had high-frequency integrations in oncogenes; most of which were in MECOM.
+Pathological diagnoses ranged between MDS-unilineage dysplasia to AML.
+Most patients required chemotherapy with or without allogeneic hematopoietic stem cell transplant (HSCT).

-Labeled warnings and precautions also include risk of serious infections (including life-threatening or fatal infection), prolonged cytopenias, delayed platelet engraftment, and risk of neutrophil engraftment failure.
+Labeled warnings and precautions also include risk of serious infections (including life-threatening or fatal infection), prolonged cytopenias, delayed platelet engraftment, and risk of neutrophil engraftment failure (defined as failure to achieve 3 consecutive absolute neutrophil counts [ANC] ≥ 0.5 × 109 cells/L obtained on different days by Day 43 after infusion).
 Opportunistic infections that have been diagnosed within the first 3 months after treatment include BK cystitis, cytomegalovirus reactivation, human herpesvirus-6 viremia, candidiasis, and bacteremias.
 Opportunistic infections after the first 3 months include an atypical mycobacterium vascular device infection, pseudomonas bacteremia, and Epstein-Barr virus (EBV) reactivations diagnosed as late as 18 months after treatment.
 Serious infections involving adenovirus include a case of transverse myelitis at 6 months that was attributed to adenovirus and entero/rhinovirus infection, and a fatal adenovirus infection at 21 months in a patient with CALD progression who developed multisystem organ failure.
 Grade 3 or higher infections occurred in 21% of all patients (12% bacterial, 3% viral, and 6% unspecified).
 The most common Grade 3 or higher infections were vascular device infections (7% of patients) diagnosed as late as 6 months after treatment, and bacteremias (6% of patients) diagnosed as late as 8 months after treatment.
 Febrile neutropenia developed within two weeks after infusion in 72% of patients.
 Skysona administration should be avoided in patients with active infections.

 Patients may exhibit cytopenias, including pancytopenia, for greater than 1 year following conditioning and Skysona infusion.
 Grade 3 or higher cytopenias on or after Day 60 following infusion occurred in 47% of patients and included low platelet count (14%), low neutrophil count (22%), low lymphocyte count (27%), and low hemoglobin (2%).
 Grade 3 cytopenias persisted beyond Day 100 in 15% of patients and included low platelet count (7%), low neutrophil count (9%), and low lymphocyte count (6%).
 Serious adverse reactions of pancytopenia occurred in two patients who required support with blood and platelet transfusions as well as growth factors (G-CSF for up to 6 months and eltrombopag for up to 14 months) after administration.
 One patient had intercurrent parvovirus infection and his pancytopenia was ongoing at least two years after administration.
 Pancytopenia in the other patient was ongoing until he was diagnosed with myelodysplastic syndrome approximately two years after Skysona administration.